AdityaC-003/Comprehensive-Testing-Module-CPP/README.md

 # Comprehensive-Testing-Module-CPP

+Created as part of Class 12 Computer Science Project.

 * A sandbox testing module in C++
 * Has 2 interfaces: one for student & one for administrators.
 * Features: